Tre gringos

-Tre gringos (Three gringo's) is a song originally recorded by Just D on 1995 album "Plast".
+Tre gringos (Three gringo's) is a song originally recorded by Just D on 1995 album Plast.
 Originally, the song had a doo-wop arrangement.

 During the Grammis Awards ceremony in 1996 gala, Just D performed the song together with Thorleifs.
 The song was now turned into a dansband song with a saxophone arrangement.
 This version was also released as a single, topping the Swedish singles chart.
-The song also stayed at Svensktoppen for totally 13 weeks between 16 March-8 June 1996, peaking at second position.
+The song also stayed at Svensktoppen for a total of 13 weeks between 16 March and 8 June 1996, peaking at second position.

-The Just D and Thorleifs recording charted at Trackslistan for 9 weeks between 9 March-4 May 1996.
+The Just D and Thorleifs recording charted at Trackslistan for 9 weeks between 9 March and 4 May 1996.

 Lyrical the song describes a group of people noticing an advertising for a saxophone, and travel with the Stockholm metro blueline from Fridhemsplan out to a suburb to buy it.
-Once there, they encounter a cultural life originating at warmer places. and the song lyrics describe modern life changing world, making people feel like it's "shrinking".
+Once there, they encounter a cultural life originating at warmer places, and the song lyrics describe modern life changing world, making people feel like it's "shrinking".

 At Dansbandskampen 2008, the song was performed by Nizeguys.